 Even though I did not have family in the US, I decided to stay here for my children.
 They grew up here, loved their friends, school, soccer teams.
 If I would have uprooted them and brought them back to Germany, I was afraid it would have completely destroyed them.
 The loss of their dad was difficult enough.
 So I had to juggle school pick-up times, soccer practices and matches and work til midnight every day just to fit everything in I had to take care of every day.
 My only support here was my best friend Karen who had become over the years of friendship more like a sister to me than a friend.
 Sadly, Karen was also sick with cancer.
 To go through it again with someone I loved dearly took a toll on me emotionally.
 A few years after my husband died Karen lost her battle with cancer.
 You can’t imagine the grief, the hole it left in my heart, the fear I developed of losing people I loved.

 Why am I sharing all of this?
-Every time I was confronted with a physical or emotional challenge, it was always an all natural approach which helped me to move forward.
+Every time I was confronted with a physical or emotional challenge, it was always an all natural approach which helped me to get through it and move forward.
 I’m not the only person with a challenging life and I hope that other people visiting my website who might be faced with similar challenges will perhaps reach out to me.
 I love to share my personal experiences and all natural tools I use which help me feel better, live healthier, and affect so many other people’s lives in a positive way.

 I believe that my purpose in life is to help others.
 I’ve been put to the test with injuries, illness, loss, emotional challenges, near death experience – all this has made me compassionate as I can relate to what someone else might be going through and sparked my passion to help.